I am interested in work-study...how do I get it?

 I am a student worker...how do I submit my I-Time?).
 Your timecard, in I-Time, will be reviewed by the Financial Aid Office to ensure compliance with federal regulations for work-study.

-I was not awarded work-study, how do I apply for it?
+I was not offered work-study, how do I apply for it?

 You need to submit the Work-Study Request portion of the Financial Aid Request Form.
 The form is located at